 - First, create a Search and Report DataPage in the DataPage wizard.

-- In the Search Type screen, check Filter data base on y our pre-defined criteria and check Allow parameters in search criteria.
-To receive query strings, make sure you enable Bridge and external parameters.
+- In the Search Type screen, check Filter data based on your pre-defined criteria.

 - In the Select Filtering Fields screen, you will select your pre-defined criteria fields by moving them to the panel on the right.

 - On the Configure Fields screen, you will configure your predefined criteria to receive a parameter value in the Advanced tab.
-Select an option from the On load dropdown and enter the parameter in the space provided.
+Select the Receive value or parameter checkbox, select an option from the dropdown and enter the parameter in the space provided.

 You can also define filtering behavior with empty or missing parameters: